ha272won/cse15l-lab-reports/lab-report-3-week6.md

 # Streamlining ssh Configuration
 ## Show your .ssh/config file, and how you edited it (with VScode, another program, etc)
 ![Screen Shot 2022-04-28 at 7 48 03 PM](https://user-images.githubusercontent.com/103228431/167058168-a4282aae-d044-4dd0-a5f9-bd09232bb861.png)
-Using vim, create a configuration file.
+Using `vim`, create a configuration file.
 Then, put the lines that is instructed in lab 5.

 ## Show the ssh command logging you into your account using justthe alias you chose.
 ![Screen Shot 2022-05-05 at 7 48 10 PM](https://user-images.githubusercontent.com/103228431/167058778-841ff968-39e2-4d39-9503-e90b34118d86.png)

+Only typing `ssh ieng6`, it shows that it is successfully logged in.

 ## Show an scp command copying a file to your account using just the alias you chose.
 ![Screen Shot 2022-05-11 at 6 11 39 PM](https://user-images.githubusercontent.com/103228431/167972736-9af6064b-168f-47e2-b273-21ccf0b90cb1.png)

+Not only `ssh`, but also `scp` command allows us to access to the remote server.

 # Setup Github Access from ieng6
 ## Show where the public key you made is stored on Github and in your user account.